redFrik/GUICV/README.md

 These widgets are also efficient as they filter out repeated values and only redraw when needed.

 Mainly written for use in the [GFX](https://github.com/redFrik/GFX) quark.
-Based on the older redGUI in the [redSys](https://github.com/redFrik/redSys) quark.
+Based on my older redGUI in the [redSys](https://github.com/redFrik/redSys) quark. redGUI was, in turn, loosely based on Ron Kuivila's [Conductor](https://github.com/supercollider-quarks/Conductor) quark.

 ### Basic example: